What are net carbs and total carbs?

 How to calculate net carbs

 If a food has a nutrition label, calculating net carbs is easy.
-Take the amount of total carbohydrates and subtract the fiber, along with any sugar alcohols.
+Take the amount of total carbohydrates and subtract the fiber.

 At right: chia seeds have 5 grams of total carbohydrates in one serving, but because 4 of them are from fiber, you only need to count 1 gram towards your daily carb total.